An Adaptive Version of Brandes' Algorithm for Betweenness Centrality: Dealing with

-\Cref{fig:diagram} shows the general proof structure of the main theorem.
 Based on \Cref{obs:split-bc-sum}, which we use to split the sum in \Cref{eq:betw-cent-with-pend} in the definition of \textsc{Weighted Betweenness Centrality}, we compute~$C_B(v)$ in three steps.
 By starting a modified BFS from vertices in~$\Vthree(G)$ similarly to \citet{BGPL12} and \citet{Bra01}, we can compute

 for all~$v \in V(G)$ in overall~$O(kn)$ time.
 In the next two subsections, we show how to compute the remaining two summands given in \Cref{obs:split-bc-sum} (i.e., we prove \cref{prop:mp-pairs,prop:mp-single}).
 In the last subsection, we prove \Cref{thm:main}.